Do you want to start a vegetable garden but unsure about where to start or overwhelmed with what you need to think about before you even begin?

 On your rows or beds, draw the vegetable on the location you choose, or write the initial of the plant.

 That's basically how you plan a garden layout.

 There are many free garden planner software out there, but most of what we've tried are too complicated to use or get.
 If you're starting simple, using those software might only make things complicated.

 - 19 Vegetable Garden Plans & Layout Ideas That Will Inspire You

 - How to Plan the Perfect Garden This Year in 10 Easy Steps

 - Raised Beds, In-Ground Plots, or Containers: Which Garden Layout to Choose

 - A Complete Guide to Vegetable Container Gardening for Beginners

-Then you will want to gently poke it.
-If the dirt crumbles instantly, then you know that it has too much sand in it, and you’ll need to add manure or compost to it to enrich it.
+Then, gently poke it.
+If the dirt crumbles instantly, it has too much sand in it, and you’ll need to add manure or compost to it to enrich it.